 Please note that we do not encourage joint applications, but outstanding collaborative achievements may be considered.

 If your application is unsuccessful in a given year, it can be resubmitted in subsequent years.

 We also welcome nominations for the award.
-Nominees will be contacted by the EMBL Alumni Relations Office and requested to complete the application process.
+Nominees will then be contacted by the EMBL Alumni Realtions Office regarding next steps.

 2017 winner: Philipp Keller